 Day 1 – Halifax to Baddeck

 After three days checking out the highlights of Halifax, we made our way north.
 The first thing that caught me by surprise on Cape Breton Island is that it is, indeed, an island.
 Looking at a map this doesn’t immediately jump out at you so I always assumed it was just an odd label like calling a close family friend Aunt or calling Donald Trump president.
 Nope.
 With the narrow Strait of Canso dividing Cape Breton from the mainland, it is indeed an island.
-More surprisingly is that the island was not connected to the mainland until 1955 when the 2 km long Canso Causeway was built.READ MORE: LOOKING FOR CHEAP HALIFAX HOTELS?
+More surprisingly is that there was no road to the island until 1955.
+That is when the 2 km long Canso Causeway was built.READ MORE: LOOKING FOR CHEAP HALIFAX HOTELS?

 Our first stop while exploring Cape Breton Island was, fittingly, a craft brewery.
 Tipped off by Tidehouse Brewing in Halifax we made a pitstop at Big Spruce, a certified organic brewery like no other.
 There you will find unfiltered and unpasteurized beer made fresh from locally grown hops on their farm.
 If this wasn’t clear in the description it was obvious in their tasting room.
 Alongside live local music was a group of workers drinking beer and picking through a bush of hops.
 Upon the first sip, I was sold on Big Spruce beer.
 Then I saw their tasting room which sold me on exploring Cape Breton.

 Alexander Graham Bell

 Warm sunshine plus live East Coast music lead to a few more pints which ate into our time in Baddeck, former summer home to one Alexander Graham Bell.
 The famed inventor of the telephone spent many summers in Baddeck and much of his final days inventing and experimenting in the area.
 This included the first flight in Canada under the British Empire on the frozen Bras d’Or Lake.

 This and so much more can be explored at the Alexander Graham Bell National Historic Site.
 We could have easily spent a couple of hours exploring this amazing museum, however, we had to cram as much in as possible before closing.
 My lose is forever your gain.